 The repayment terms on a private education loan vary by lender.
 With some lenders, repayment begins immediately.
 Other lenders may allow borrowers to defer loan payments while attending classes, as federal loans do.

 You’ll also likely have fewer borrower protections with private loans than you do with federal loans.

 Federal loans come with a range of borrower protections mandated in the federal Higher Education Act.
 For example, with federal Direct, Family Education and Perkins loans, borrowers can postpone payments for up to three years if they suffer economic hardship or unemployment, as long as the borrower meets eligibility requirements for these deferments.
 Federal loan servicers may also offer forbearance, a temporary postponement of payments, for up to 12 months at a time.
 Private education loan lenders are not required to offer forbearance or deferment options.
 Some lenders charge fees to process forbearance and deferment requests and may have shorter deferment or forbearance periods.

-A private loan is an option to consider after you’ve exhausted your more affordable federal lending options.
-When borrowing to pay for your college education, put federal loans first and private loans a far, far second.
+A private loan is an option to consider after you’ve exhausted federal lending options (most federal loans, after all, have borrowing limits below the cost of attendance, which private loans do not).
+When borrowing to pay for your college education, most experts recommend applying for federal loans first and private loans as a last resort.
+If you’re applying for a federal student loan, make sure you fill out the Free Application for Federal Student Aid (FAFSA).
+It’s required to get any kind of federal aid, including loans.
 To land a good deal on a private education loan, you’ll need to shop carefully.
 Rates and fees vary.